Knaledge/openstarbound-server/README.md

 ### Secrets Storage

-Simply create a directory on the game server's host itself to store the "Host Secret File" - then define the host path to each secret via `docker-compose` ([example](./docker-compose.yml)) (or `--secret` command line flag)
+Simply create a directory on the game server's host itself to store the "Host Secret File" - then define the host path to each secret via `docker-compose` ([example](#docker-compose))

 | Secret                        | Host Secret File                               | Description                                    | Required File  | Value Required                |
 |-------------------------------|------------------------------------------------|------------------------------------------------|:--------------:|:-----------------------------:|